 The component browser completely covers the page being edited.

-To add a component to your page touch-and-hold the required component and move it towards the right - the component browser will close to show the page again - where you can position the component.
+To add a component to your page, touch-and-hold the required component and move it towards the right - the component browser closes to show the page again - where you can position the component.

 The component browser is opened at the left side of the window.

-To add a component to your page click on the required component and drag it to the required location.
+To add a component to your page, click the required component and drag it to the location you want.